teisdbr/winlibrs-docs-test/librs-spec.md

 ### Allowed Entries:
 ___

+* Enter only one Property Description (DE 15) code per Property Description (31) Segment, entering multiple Property Description (31) Segments for multiple Properties.
+	* This also applies to multiples of Property Descriptions.
+You should submit a Segment 31 for each Property Involved in the Incident, even if it is the same as another Property.
+		* EG: Three TV's are stolen from Best Buy.
+Being the same Make and Model, they all will have the same Description and Value, however you should submit three Property Description Segments to LIBRS.
-Enter one Property Description (DE 15) code per Property Description (31) Segment, but can enter multiple Property Description (31) Segments.
-Do NOT enter duplicate Property Sequence Numbers (DE P1) within an incident unless a different Type of Property Loss (DE 14) is used.
-An exception would be if there is more than one Drug that was Seized in the Incident.
+* Do NOT enter duplicate Property Sequence Numbers (DE P1) within an incident unless a different Type of Property Loss (DE 14) is used.
+	* An exception would be if there is more than one Drug that was Seized in the Incident.
 However, rules found in the Mandatory Data Element Requirements must still be followed.

-LIBRS will aggregate the counts of Property Descriptions and the Total Values associated with them for NIBRS Extraction.
+* LIBRS will aggregate the counts of Property Descriptions and the Total Values associated with them for NIBRS Extraction.
 Therefore the FBI will not receieve this granular of data, however the State of Louisiana Will.

 <table>